Solon-B/cs260-BYU/README.md

 # SnakeKing
 ## Description deliverable
 ### Elevator pitch
 SnakeKing, the ultimate destination for classic gaming excitement!
-SnakeMaster brings back the nostalgia of the iconic snake game in a modern online platform.
+SnakeKing brings back the nostalgia of the iconic snake game in a modern online platform.
 Challenge your reflexes and strategy as you guide your snake to devour food and grow longer.
 Compete with players from around the world for the top spot on the leaderboards and become the SnakeKing.
 SnakeKing is easy to pick up and play, making it perfect for a quick gaming session or hours of entertainment.
 ### Design

 <img width="501" alt="Screenshot 2023-09-23 at 4 25 38 PM" src="https://github.com/Solon-B/cs260-BYU/assets/145093586/84e6c245-085a-413a-8944-01cf7974ace3">